MainShayne233/original_name/README.md

-# Original Name
+# original_name
-## Before creating your directory, see how unique the repository name is from the comfort of your command line.
+### Before creating your directory, see how unique the repository name is from the comfort of your command line.

 ## Install